Matarbari and Chittagong Port Establish Bangladesh as the Next Singapore.

 Matarbari Channel

-Chittagong Bay Terminal
+Chittagong Port Bay Terminal

 What’s Inside the Chittagong Bay Terminal ?